 Blood tests may be done to check for the following:

 - Kidney function

 Gómez JE, Chorley JN, Martinie R. Environmental illness.
 In: Miller MD, Thompson SR. eds.
 DeLee, Drez, & Miller's Orthopaedic Sports Medicine.
 5th ed.
 Philadelphia, PA: Elsevier; 2020:chap 21.

-Wang LH, Lopate G, Pestronk A. Muscle pain and cramps.
-In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
-Bradley's Neurology in Clinical Practice.
-7th ed.
-Philadelphia, PA: Elsevier; 2016:chap 28.
+Wang LH, Lopate G. Muscle pain and cramps.
+In: Jankovic J, Mazziotta JC, Pomeroy SL, Newman NJ, eds.
+Bradley and Daroff's Neurology in Clinical Practice.
+8th ed.
+Philadelphia, PA: Elsevier; 2022:chap 29.